facebook/react/docs/warnings/refs-must-have-owner.md

 This usually means one of two things:

 - You are trying to add a `ref` to an element that is being created outside of a component's render() function.
-- You have multiple (conflicting) copies of React loaded (eg. due to a miss-configured NPM dependency)
+- You have multiple (conflicting) copies of React loaded (eg. due to a misconfigured NPM dependency)

 ## Invalid Refs